 Laparoscopy was first used by gynaecologists to diagnose and treat conditions relating to the female reproductive organs: uterus, fallopian tubes and ovaries.
 It is now used for a wider range of procedures, including operations that in the past required open surgery, such as removal of fibroids, cysts, uterus, tubal pregnancy and to find out the cause of Infertility.
 Laparoscopy can also be used to examine the appendix, gallbladder or liver.

-Diagnostic Hystero laparoscopy is a small operation (Procedure) done under anesthesia ( GA ).
-It is a day care procedure and patients are discharged on the same day.
-In this operation a laparoscope is introduced into the abdomen, the uterus, tubes, ovaries, pouch of douglas and bowel is visualized.
+Diagnostic Hystero laparoscopy is a small operation (Procedure) done under anaesthesia ( GA ).
+It is a day-care procedure and patients are discharged on the same day.
+In this operation, a laparoscope is introduced into the abdomen, the uterus, tubes, and ovaries, and a pouch of douglas and bowel is visualized.
 Tubal patency is confirmed by injection of dye.
-Small corrective operations are also done through laparoscope such as ovarian drilling, adhesiolysis excision of myomas, endometriomas, cauterisation etc. Through hysteroscope the uterine cavity is visualised.
-Polyps, fibroids, septum etc are diagnosed & treated.
-Tubal Ostia can be visualized and cornual block can be removed if needed.
-At the end of hysteroslaparoscopy ,the diagnosis of Infertility is definitely established and a treatment plan is made.
+Small corrective operations are also done through the laparoscope such as ovarian drilling, adhesiolysis excision of myomas, endometriomas, cauterisation, etc. Through the hysteroscope, the uterine cavity is visualised.
+Polyps, fibroids, septum, etc. are diagnosed and treated.
+Tubal Ostia can be visualized and cornual block removed if needed.
+At the end of hysterolaparoscopy, the diagnosis of Infertility is definitely established and a treatment plan made.
 It is better to do a hystero laparoscopy in all cases of Infertility before starting any strong treatment.

 Myomectomy is the surgical removal of fibroids from the uterus.
 It allows the uterus to be left in place and for some women makes pregnancy more likely than before.
 Myomas (Fibroids) are one of the most common benign tumors.
-25% of women over the age of 35 have myomas.
-Majority of myomas (Fibroids) are asymptomatic.
-The most common indicators for treatment are
+About 25% of women over the age of 35 have myomas.
+The majority of myomas (Fibroids) are asymptomatic.
+The most common indicators for treatment are:

 1) Menorrhagia (Heavy bleeding)